Ocoee On Fire: The 1920 Election Day Massacre

 What is old becomes new again: newspapers (the dominant form of media at the time) played a major role in firing up the conservative Democratic base.
-Great fear and uncertainty was sparked in whites around the state by inflammatory headlines of how the negro population would soon take over and democracy be overrun by servants and cooks.
+Great fear and uncertainty were sparked in whites around the state by inflammatory headlines of how the negro population would soon take over and democracy be overrun by servants and cooks.
 This exacerbated the angst of many local whites and especially the Klan, who sought to maintain both white and Democratic dominance in state and local politics.
 Blacks, they felt, were beginning to reach above their station and needed to be cut back down.

 Regardless, the voter registration movement continued.
 In the weeks leading up to the 1920 election, the Klan sent threatening letters to Cheney, fellow attorney William O’Neal, and other Republican leaders.
 They ordered them to stop the voter registration campaign or face the consequences.
 With the warnings ignored, the Klan was only further enraged.

 The KKK held rallies in the streets of cities like Orlando, Daytona, Miami, and Jacksonville.
-In complete white hoods and regalia they marched in attempts to show strength and scare off any blacks who would dare cast a ballot.
+In complete white hoods and regalia, they marched in attempts to show strength and scare off any blacks who would dare cast a ballot.
 Reports say the Orlando rally was at least 500 strong.

 On November 1st, the day before the election, with robes and crosses, the Klan paraded through the streets of the two black communities in Ocoee late into the night.
-With megaphones they warned that “not a single Negro will be permitted to vote” and if any of them dared to do so there would be dire consequences.
+With megaphones, they warned that “not a single Negro will be permitted to vote” and if any of them dared to do so there would be dire consequences.

 Election Day came and at least some blacks did attempt to vote in Orange County; however, none were permitted to enter their respective polling places.
 White enforcers camped out around the centers and poll workers were given instructions to deflect their attempts.